 Turning chain 1 does not count as first stitch.

-SC evenly around entire square working 2 sc in each corner.
+Round 1: ch 1, turn, sc evenly around entire washcloth, working 2 sc in each corner.
+(Stitch count will vary)

 Fasten off.
 Weave in ends.